OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

 and nodata masks are internal or not.

--  Internal overviews, internal nodata mask: If a GeoTIFF file has a internal transparency mask (and the :config:`GDAL_TIFF_INTERNAL_MASK` environment variable is not set to NO) and the GeoTIFF file is opened in update mode, BuildOverviews() will automatically create overviews for the internal transparency mask.
+-  Internal overviews, internal nodata mask: If a GeoTIFF file has a internal transparency mask and the GeoTIFF file is opened in update mode, BuildOverviews() will automatically create overviews for the internal transparency mask.
 -  External overviews, external nodata mask: When opened in read-only